 However if your dog's itchiness is occasional or mild there are plenty of totally safe ways to treat mild itching at home.
 Trying to break your dog’s itch-scratch cycle is difficult but there are a number of steps you can take.

-Before you rush out and buy products, let's take a look at some of the long and short term options to help you control your dog’s itchy skin and bring some much needed relief.
+Before you rush out and buy products, let's take a look at both the long and short term options available to you to help control your dog’s itchy skin and bring some much needed relief.

 Anti Itch Dog Shampoos

 Since environmental allergens are usually absorbed through the skin, weekly bathing can help to prevent itchiness.

 Your dog’s coat acts like a magnet for all kinds of dust, dander and allergens which a weekly bath can remove.
 In addition, shampooing will help to remove dead skin cells that linger on the surface of the skin.